 We just wrapped up an SEO project for one of our clients, Patrick Kitchin of Kitchin Legal.
 We learned a lot during the process of working with him, so we invited him to provide us with a guest post on a topic that is near and dear to our hearts: remote workers.
 This blog covers work within the US, but the ethics questions at the bottom are essential for all businesses.
-As a Certified B Corp, we believe that treating workers fairly is central to doing business for good.
-Read on to find out how laws like AB 5 apply to you.
+As a Certified B Corp, we believe treating workers fairly is central to doing business for good.
+Read on to find out how laws like AB 5 and working with independent contractors apply to you.

 Do California Laws Apply to Out-of-State Independent Contractors?

 Is the classification of an out-of-state worker as an independent contractor governed by California labor laws or by the laws and regulations of the worker’s home state?
-The short answer is that, employment-related laws of each state generally govern the rights of resident workers engaged in work within their home state.
+The short answer is that employment-related laws of each state generally govern the rights of resident workers engaged in work within their home state.
 When two states’ laws might apply to a worker’s rights, the state with the greatest interest in the outcome of the matter usually governs.
-The residence of the worker is usually determinative.
-So, determining whether a worker is an employee or an independent contractor would normally be decided under the laws of the worker’s state of residence if the work is to be performed there.
+The residence of the worker is generally determinative.
+So, determining whether a worker is an employee or an independent contractor would usually be decided under the laws of the worker’s state of residence if the work is to be performed there.

-Many small California technology businesses operate almost entirely with remote workers and have often relied on technical workers from across the country (and across the world) to conduct their businesses.
+Many small California technology businesses operate almost entirely with remote workers and have often relied on technical workers from across the country (and worldwide) to conduct their businesses.
 From software designers to technical analysts, a California-based business can now maintain a single-person operation here, with a workforce comprised of dozens of tech workers outside of the jurisdiction of California laws.
 Small tech companies often classify, pay, and treat their entire remote workforce as independent contractors.
 How likely is it that this type of workforce arrangement complies with all applicable federal and state labor laws?
 Not very likely.

 What Laws Govern the Classification of Independent Contractors in the U.S.?

 Under the U.S. Constitution, each state has the right to control most aspects of the lives of its residents and to establish laws that govern workers’ rights within its borders.
 The Tenth Amendment to the U.S. Constitution guarantees these rights.
-Of course, employment anywhere in the United States is subject to a wide range of federal laws that govern workplaces across the country, including for example the federal Fair Labor Standards Act, Title VII of the Civil Rights Act and the Occupational Safety and Health Act of 1970.
+Of course, employment anywhere in the United States is subject to a wide range of federal laws that govern workplaces across the country, including, for example, the federal Fair Labor Standards Act, Title VII of the Civil Rights Act, and the Occupational Safety and Health Act of 1970.
 If state labor laws do not meet the minimum standards and requirements set out in these and other federal laws, the federal laws govern.

 California’s employment laws provide additional protections to workers that are not available under federal law.
 Take rest breaks, for example.
 Hourly, non-exempt employees working in California are entitled to two 10-minute rest breaks during a full work day.
 That right is not provided under the federal Fair Labor Standards Act.